 It is the rider’s responsibility to know the rules before entering a competition.
 The IDCTA strongly recommends that you read Chapter DR (Dressage Division) and Chapter EV (Eventing Division) of the USEF Rule Book.
-A copy of the USEF rules may be obtained from their web site free of charge www.USEF.org (click on “rules”) or by calling USEF at 859-258-2472.
-Two other web sites that may be helpful are www.USDF.org (the United States Dressage Federation 859-971-2277) and www.eventingusa .com (the United States Eventing Association 703-779-0440).
+A copy of the USEF rules may be obtained from their website www.USEF.org (click on “rules”)..
+Two other websites that may be helpful are www.USDF.org (the United States Dressage Federation) and www.eventingusa .com (the United States Eventing Association)

-Attire & Equipment (Sections GR801 to GR803; DR120 & DR121; EV114 & EV115 USEF Rule Book): It is the tradition of the competition ring that riders be correctly attired for the class in question, that attendants be neatly dressed and horses be properly presented.
-In the spirit of schooling shows, riders will not be required to wear a coat and stock tie; however, you MUST wear boots, protective headgear which meets or exceeds ASTM/SEI standards and is properly fitted with harness secured, conservative colors, a sleeved shirt tucked in your breeches, and a vest during the cross country phase of a mini event.
+It is expected that riders be correctly attired for the class in question and horses be properly presented.
+In the spirit of schooling shows, riders will not be required to wear a coat and stock tie; however, you MUST wear boots, protective headgear which meets or exceeds ASTM/SEI standards and is properly fitted with harness secured, a sleeved shirt tucked in your breeches, and a vest during the cross-country phase of a mini event.
 Half chaps may be worn.